tmarois/Filebase/README.md

 // returns the items as an array instead of object
 $db->toArray()

-// returns all the entries within a database
+// returns all the entries within the database instance
 $db->findAll()

 // sets the configuration